2025 Galway Senior Hurling Championship

 The 2025 Galway Senior Hurling Championship is the 128th staging of the Galway Senior Hurling Championship since its establishment in 1887.
 The competition is sponsored by Forvis Mazars, marking the beginning of a new partnership.
+Loughrea defended their title beating St. Thomas' in the final on a scoreline of 1-15 to 1-14.
+This marked their 4th Galway Senior Title.
+St. Thomas' lost a senior final for the first time after 8 previous wins.

 Competition format

 Twenty-four teams compete; sixteen in Senior A and eight in Senior B.